DragosPopse/no_gfx_api/readme.md

 ## Shaders

 I think people should be able to use whichever shading language they want, but there are a few limitations due to the nature of this project. **no_gfx** uses pointers as the main way to pass data to shaders, so shading languages that don't support pointers at all are sadly disqualified – this includes HLSL.
-Other than that, any shading language can be used as long as a `.spirv` binary is produced with the following format (pseudocode, GLSL-like):
+Other than that, any shading language can be used as long as a `.spirv` binary is produced with the following ABI (pseudocode, GLSL-like):

 ```glsl
 layout(set = 0, binding = 0) uniform texture2D textures[];